 BPCA's management and its outsourced internal auditor revised the entity wide risk assessment in 2014.
 As a result of this risk assessment, risks identified in the prior assessment were reassessed and the Multi Year Internal Audit Plan, formed based on the earlier risk assessment was continued.
-The Internal Audit Plan continues to extensively address the operations of the Authority and the Conservancy.
-Internal Audits completed or substantially completed during FY 2014 included: Cash Management, Investment, IT General Controls, Purchases and Procurement and Financial Reporting.
-Audits completed in recent years include calculations and billings of PILOT (Payment in Lieu of Taxes), Revenue from Contingent Rentals, Disbursements / Electronic Funds Transfer, Employee Time Keeping, Entity Level Controls - Roles and Responsibilities of the Internal Controls office; and Contracting of Services.
+The Internal Audit Plan addressed the operations of the Authority and the Conservancy.
+Internal Audits completed or substantially completed during FY 2015 included: Revenue from Contingent Rentals, Debt, BPCPA Project Assets and Inventory Management, BPCA Employee Timekeeping, Ground Lease Compliance, Information Technology, Business Continuity Planning, Legal/Regulatory Compliance, Employee Complaint Procedures, Purchases and procurement and Financial Reporting.
 The Risk Assessment and the Internal Audit Reports are reviewed by the Audit Committee and approved by the Board.
-A summary of internal auditor's observations and recommendations along with a record of management responses and implementation of those recommendations are memorialized in the Authority's Internal Controls Reference manual.
-Revisions to the Procurement Guidelines, Employee Handbook, and MIS Policy were also undertaken during the year and will further strengthen the control environment upon their adoption.
+A summary of internal auditor's observations and recommendations along with a record of management responses and implementation of those recommendations are memorialized in the Authority's Internal Controls document repository.

-10. Statutory Basis
+16. Statutory Basis